School of Accountancy

 Degrees Offered: BBA in accounting, MAcc, PhD, International Management, International Accounting concentration

 The Academic Program

-An accounting background may provide a competitive edge for those aspiring to become chief executive officers, according to a recent Robert Half International survey.
-The survey showed that 72 percent of executives believed that during the '90s, top management would be more reliant on information provided by the accounting department than it was during the '80s.
+An accounting background may provide a competitive edge for those aspiring to become chief executive officers.
 Students often study accounting even though their major interests may be in other areas of business.
 This enables these students to have a salable skill for easy entry into a business firm.

 The accounting profession may be divided into the following two major segments.

 Specialties in this area include auditing, tax, and management advisory services.
 Some of the larger firms have reorganized these activities along industry lines.
 Students entering public accounting should prepare to become a Certified Public Accountant (CPA).
-Many students who graduate with an accounting degree are employed by national or international CPA firms, or by local CPA or public accounting firms, or, after they become certified, open their own independent practices.
+Many students who graduate with an accounting degree are employed by national or international CPA firms, or by local CPA accounting firms.
+Some open their own independent practices after they become certified.

 Other Accounting Jobs

 Accounting positions in industry are available in firms engaged in manufacturing, wholesaling, retailing, banking, transportation, insurance, and real estate, as well as in hotels, entertainment enterprises, and restaurants.
 Positions in these organizations can be found in the areas of financial accounting, managerial accounting, internal auditing, tax accounting, and accounting information systems.
 Graduates also find employment as accountants in various branches of federal, state, or local governments or in not-for-profit organizations.